Housing Authority of Queen Anne's County Bylaws

 ARTICLE VI: RESPONSIBILITIES

 Section 1.
 Records and Reports.
-At least once a year the Authority shall file with the County Clerk an annual financial report of its activities for the preceding year, and shall make recommendations for any additional activity by the County Government which it deems necessary or useful in order to carry out the purposes of the Housing and Community Development Article of the Annotated Code of Maryland.
+At least once a year the Authority shall file with the County Clerk an annual audit report of its activities for the preceding year, and shall make recommendations for any additional activity by the County Government which it deems necessary or useful in order to carry out the purposes of the Housing and Community Development Article of the Annotated Code of Maryland.

 Section 2.
 Conflicts of Interest.